 On June 24, 2021, a massive tragedy happened.
 A Surfside, Miami high-rise condominium tower partially collapsed.
 Strangely, the building was almost entirely leveled.
 Men, women, and children were under the rubbles.
-Search efforts continued for well over a week before rescuers declared any remaining people a lost cause in this Miami condo collapse.
-At the time of the writing of this article, the death toll climbed up to 95 people, including an older couple and a 1-year-old baby.
+Search efforts continued for over a week before rescuers declared any remaining people a lost cause in this Miami condo collapse.
+At the time of the writing of this article, the death toll had climbed to 95 people.
+This number includes an older couple and a 1-year-old baby.
 This Miami Beach condo building collapse was a tragedy.

 No one ever expects to hear about a building collapse, especially in the United States.
 However, those who were insiders claimed that it was bound to happen.
-According to multiple people who helped run the condo, there were plenty of warning signs that something was terribly wrong.
-There were even meetings that were held discussing the need to overhaul the condo.
+According to multiple people who helped run the condo, there were plenty of warning signs that something was wrong.
+Even meetings took place discussing the need to overhaul the condo.

 Despite the warning signs, the HOA that ran the condominium nixed improvements that would have saved dozens of lives.
-When the Miami condo building collapse happened, it became clear that those repairs were essential.
+When the Miami condo building collapsed, it became clear that those repairs were essential.
 This should be a teaching moment among condo buyers.
-Here’s what everyone should take away from this tragic outcome…
+Here’s what everyone should take away from this tragic outcome.

-According to people who were in the condo, there were several visible problems with the condo tower.
-People noticed that their homes were filled with cracks along doorframes or near the ceiling.
-Some claimed that they also noticed structural damage near the support beams.
+According to people in the condo, there were several visible problems with the condo tower.
+People noticed their homes were filled with cracks along doorframes or near the ceiling.
+Some claimed that they also saw structural damage near the support beams.

 Despite the visible issues, people still moved in.
-This Miami building collapse could have been avoided.
-If you notice signs of structural problems in a condo, do not buy it.
-This is a sign that the condo needs renovations and that the HOA is actively ignoring it.
+We could have avoided this Miami building collapse.
+If you notice structural problems in a condo, do not buy it.
+This sign that the condo needs renovations and that the HOA is actively ignoring it.

-During mandated meetings, the price tag that you hear may make you balk.
-Even so, it’s a cheap price to pay if it’ll save your life.
+During mandated meetings, the price tag you hear may make you balk.
+Even so, it’s a low price if it’ll save your life.

 In the Seaside condo, some inspections revealed a repair cost total of $9 million.
 This equated to about $100,000 or so per resident.
 Most people balked and hoped to put them off.
 So they did.

-Then, the structure gave out before they could actually fix anything.
+Then, the structure gave out before they could fix anything.

-Here’s the kicker that really stood out when people began to realize the damage.
-The firm that owned the Seaside tower, Champlain Towers, had meetings about the damage.
-In fact, the meeting notes that the firm had even mentioned “extreme structural damage.”
+Here’s the kicker that stood out when people realized the damage.
+The firm that owned the Seaside tower, Champlain Towers, had meetings about the damage, and the meeting notes that the firm mentioned “extreme structural damage.”

 Building laws show that extreme structural damage means the building is legally unliveable.
-People should not have been living in the building at all.
+People must not have lived in the building at all.
 And yet, they were.
-This was an egregious problem that should have been addressed before the Miami condo building collapse.
+This was an egregious problem that should have been addressed before the Miami condo collapsed.

-People who read the community meeting minutes might have been able to move out before they were killed.
+People who read the community meeting minutes might have moved out before killing them.

 Nowhere in those documents was the damage labeled an “imminent danger.”
-If people saw that it was imminent, they would have been legally obligated to evacuate.
-Sadly, most building inspectors tend to avoid using the “imminent danger” phrase because of the extent of the damage that it alludes to.
+They would have been legally obligated to evacuate if people saw it imminent.
+Sadly, most building inspectors avoid using the “imminent danger” phrase because of the extent of the damage it alludes to.

-Even so, any time that you hear about cracking concrete slabs or structural damage, it’s best to treat it as an imminent danger, when your building isn’t structurally sound, your ability to judge when the building will break fades.
+Even so, whenever you hear about cracking concrete slabs or structural damage, it’s best to treat it as an imminent danger; when your building isn’t structurally sound, your ability to judge when the building will break fades.